 Personnel Services (PS).
-Refer to an expenditure category/expense class for the payment of salaries, wages and other compensation (e.g., merit, salary increase, personnel economic relief allowance, honoraria and commutable allowances, etc.) of permanent, temporary, contractual, and casual employees of the government.
+An expenditure category/expense class for the payment of salaries, wages and other compensation (e.g., step increment, salary increase, personnel economic relief allowance, honoraria and commutable allowances, etc.) of permanent, temporary, contractual, and casual employees of the government.

-Peso-Denominated Transactions.Involves cash obligations and receipts expressed in the local currency.
+Peso-Denominated Transactions.
+Involves cash obligations and receipts expressed in the local currency.

 Philippine Development Plan (PDP).
-The government's roadmap in the formulation policies of and implementation of development programs for the medium term.
-The PDP 2017-2022, which takes off from the Duterte Administration's 0+10 Point Socio-Economic Agenda, adopts an inclusive growth framework, anchored on the longterm vision of Ambisyon Natin 2040, grounded on development thrusts of Malasakit, Pagbabago at Patuloy na Pag-unlad.
+The government's roadmap in the formulation of policies and implementation of development programs for the medium term.
+The PDP 2017-2022, which takes off from the Duterte Administration's 0+10 Point Socio-Economic Agenda, adopts an inclusive growth framework, anchored on the long-term vision of Ambisyon Natin 2040, grounded on development thrusts of Malasakit, Pagbabago at Patuloy na Pag-unlad.

 Philippine Government Electronic Procurement System (PhilGEPS).
 The single, centralized electronic portal that serves as the primary and definitive source of information on government procurement.
 All government agencies, as well as suppliers, contractors, manufacturers, distributors and consultants are mandated to register and use the system in the conduct of procurement of goods, civil works and consulting services.
 Through the use of the PhilGEPS, transparency in the government procurement is enhanced since opportunities to trade with the government and the ensuing transactions are provided online.
-The facility can be accessed via PhilGEPS.gov.ph
+The facility can be accessed via www.philgeps.gov.ph.